Generalized Results for the Existence and Consistency of the MLE in the Bradley-Terry-Luce Model: Introduction

+Though the statistical literature on the BLT model is extensive, dating back to the seminal work on existence of the MLE by \cite{ford1957solution}, a series of recent contributions have led to accurate upper and lower bounds on the estimation error of the BTL model parameters under various high-dimensional settings.
+See Related Work below.
 These bounds, as well as most other theoretical results in the literature, are typically predicated on the key assumption that the pairwise winning probabilities remain bounded away from $0$ and $1$ by a fixed and even known amount.
 However, in high-dimensional ranking modeling, it is desirable to allow for the winning probabilities to become degenerate (i.e. to approach $0$ or $1$) as the number of items to be compared grows.
 This feature expresses characteristics found in real-life ranking tasks, such as ratings in massive multi-player online games.
 In those cases, it is expected that the maximal performance gap -- also known as dynamic range -- among different players increases with the number of players, so that the best players will be vastly superior to those with poor skills.
 Another significant complication frequently arising in real-life ranking tasks is that, due to experimental or financial constraints, only few among all possible pairwise comparisons are observed, resulting in a possibly irregular or sparse comparison graph.
 The combined effect of a broad gap in performance and of a possibly unfavorable comparison graph topology may have a considerable impact on the estimability of the BTL model parameters.
 The main goal of this paper is to quantify such impact in novel and explicit ways.
 We will expand on some of the latest theoretical contributions to parametric ranking using the BTL model in order to (i) formulate novel conditions for the existence of the MLE of the model parameters and (ii) derive more general and sharper $\ell_2$ estimation bounds.
 In particular, we will relax the prevailing assumption of non-degenerate winning probabilities frequently used in the literature on ranking while allowing for arbitrary comparison graph topologies.
 Our bounds hold under much broader settings than those considered so far and thus offers theoretical validation for the use of the BTL model in real-life problems.

 This paper makes the following two main contributions.